Scheduled at 9:15am in Standley II Lab on Wednesday, November 14 (2018).#16653

 - Accessibility guidance must be translated into lay language so all stakeholders involved in AEM

-Administrative/Campus Policy, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Legal, Uncategorized, Web/Media Access
+Accessible Course Design, Administrative/Campus Policy, Legal, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 Sam Catherine Johnston is the Director of Postsecondary Education and Workforce Development at CAST, which is the primary research and development organization for Universal Design for Learning.
 Sam’s primary research focus is on social learning processes and the use of online and blended learning to support peer-to-peer knowledge transfer.
 She has conducted design-based research in the fields of mental health care, human services, criminal justice and education.
 Sam is co-principal investigator for two National Science Foundation research studies.
 The first grant focuses on stereotype threat, which, refers to being at risk of confirming, as self-characteristic, a negative stereotype about one's group (Steele & Aronson, 1995).
 The goal of this grant is to understand how stereotype threat impacts learning processes in middle school classrooms that use inquiry science pedagogy, and, how to reduce negative impacts on learning that are the result of students experiencing stereotype threat.
 The second grant focuses on the design and research of an online STEM career exploration and readiness environment for youth between the ages of 16 and 24 that are disconnected from both school and the workforce.
 She served as the CAST Project Director for a Gates-funded project with Creative Commons and Carnegie Mellon Open Learning Initiative to integrate UDL and case-based learning into the design of community and technical college courses.
 This grant also produced UDL On Campus (udloncampus.cast.org)--a collection of online resources to aid postsecondary educators in implementing UDL.
 Sam also currently works on the National Center on Accessible Educational Materials (AEM) focusing on postsecondary and workforce take up of AEM.